Goldkinder

-Goldkinder (German for "gold children") is the third studio album by German deathcore band We Butter the Bread with Butter, considering their EP- Projekt Herz, the second album.
+Goldkinder (German for "gold children") is the third studio album by German deathcore band We Butter the Bread with Butter.
 It was released on 9 August 2013.
 The album entered the German Media Control chart at No. 27.

 Their first single Pyroman & Astronaut hit #16 at German MetalRock Charts.

 The song Meine Brille appeared in the BBC Radio 1 playlist.
 It is the first appearance of WBTBWB in the BBC Radio.